mmd-mostafaee/interview-tasks/warehouse_management.md

    - Weighted average cost: `$2500 / 150 = $16.67/unit`.
 6. User B creates a sales order to sell **80 units of Widget B**.
 The total cost of the sale is `80 * $16.67 = $1333.60`.
 7. User B generates a ware valuation report showing the remaining **70 units** of Widget B valued at **$16.67/unit**.

+---

+### Important Note:
+For this task, **AI tools are not permitted**.
+The solution should be written and implemented manually by the candidate.